HTTP PATCH Method in React JS

 HTTP PATCH Method in React JS: Fetch()

-The fetch() is a built-in JavaScript function which allows us to make network related requests.
+The fetch() is a built-in JavaScript function that allows us to make network-related requests.
 It is simple to use, and it doesn’t need any external package to use.
-It, basically, returns a promise that resolves to a response object, which is useful when accessing response data.
+It returns a promise that resolves to a response object, which is useful when accessing response data.

 Let’s see an example, in the below example we have created a function in which we are going to use fetch an API using fetch().
-We have put a URL of API in this fetch method, and we have to specify the type of response should in JSON format and method to PATCH, since default is GET.
-Now in body part we can add those fields which be modified like here email and first_name.
-Then we can just return this data as response and convert into JSON format again.
+We have put a URL of API in this fetch method, and we have to specify the type of response that should be in JSON format and the method to PATCH since the default is GET.
+Now in the body part, we can add those fields that be modified like here email and first_name.
+Then we can just return this data as a response and convert it into JSON format again.
 If we log this data, we will get updated data.

 let PatchRequest = () => {